backstage/backstage/.changeset/seven-lions-attack.md

 '@backstage/plugin-analytics-module-ga': patch
 ---

-Updated dev playground to make use of registerApi instead of deprecated registerPlugin
+Updated dev playground to make use of registerApi instead of registering the deprecated plugins.